 We have already gained a wealth of knowledge about how to maintain and restore ecosystems through our Community Forest and Hello Woods initiatives.

-Working in collaboration with nearby communities, we will use this knowledge and experience to implement programs to protect local species and make our business activities friendlier to them.
+We will use this knowledge and experience to implement programs, such as HondaWoods1 activities launched in 2014, that help protect local species and make our business activities friendlier to them, for our benefit and the benefit of local communities.

 We will endeavor to openly communicate with the public about the details and outcomes of activities we implement from the new perspectives offered by these biodiversity guidelines.